-If you've thought about following a workshop model, THIS POST explains how the process works, and now is a great time to plan for implementation in the fall.
+If you’ve thought about following a workshop model, THIS POST explains how the process works.
+Now is a great time to plan for implementation in the fall.
 In the coming months, there are a few ways to begin planning for the change.
-First, you'll want to look at your students' writing from this year and take photos of writing samples you might use for lessons next year.
-Using student pieces as exemplars or for revising helps students have a more realistic picture of how their writing might be improved.
+First, you’ll want to look at your students’ writing from this year.
+Take photos of writing samples you might use for lessons next year.
+Using student pieces as exemplars or for revising.
+This helps students have a more realistic picture of how their writing might be improved.
 When photographing the pieces, be sure to block out the names.
 These pieces can be projected on your smartboard as you model how to revise, text structure, and even the writing process.

 At the beginning of the year as you are building community and teaching your routines, setting the writing routine is really important.
-Your kids will have been off for the summer and may have forgotten the steps in the writing process, but they'll also need to know what you expect of the writing time and with writing notebooks.
+Over the summer, your kids forget the steps in the writing process.
+They’ll also need to know what you expect during writing time and how writing notebooks work.
 [THIS FILE] includes great information with lots of detail.
 I loved the three page handout that was included for quick teaching tips.

-So here's where you TEACH like a boss!
-Those mini lessons are really, really important, and even though they are not meant to drive the writing block, you use them to address routines, procedures, writing needs, and writing seeds.
+So here’s where you TEACH like a boss!
+Those mini lessons are really, really important.
+Even though they are not meant to drive the writing block, you use them.
+They help you address routines, procedures, writing needs, and writing seeds.
 For a list of mini lesson topics, check out [THIS FILE].
 This list is certainly not endless, and mini lessons really must come from what you see that your students need.
 Having a list of ideas can help trigger additional ideas, so hopefully you can add your own to the back of the last page.

 I’m not talking about the monetary kind unfortunately.
 The tips teachers give are all free, but we need to give them regularly when we confer with our kids.
 During the writing time each days, teachers need to confer with the kids.
 You might use a Status of the Class clip chart to see quickly who you need to meet with.
 A while back, some were using clip charts for behavior which I’m not crazy about at all, but you can use this idea for kids to share with you where they are at in the writing process.
 Plus, having the writing process steps right there in front of kids reminds them of how to structure their writing time.